 You can rent bungalows or tents offered by the National Park.
 Currently, there are also several basic resorts on the island.

 The easiest way for getting to Koh Bulon is from Pak Bara pier in Satun province.
 The nearest airports are in Trang and Hat Yai.
 If you are coming from Bangkok, it's better to take a flight to Hat Yai airport and from there get on a minivan or taxi to Pak Bara pier.
 From the pier a speedboat takes you to Koh Bulon in 30-45 minutes.

-Langkawi belongs to the neighboring country Malaysia, but it has to be mentioned briefly here as only five kilometers separate Langkawi from the pristine Thai island of Koh Tarutao.
+Langkawi is the Andaman Sea island that belongs to the neighboring country Malaysia, but it has to be mentioned briefly here as only five kilometers separate Langkawi from the pristine Thailand island of Koh Tarutao.
 Langkawi in Malaysia is a good starting or ending point for island hopping in Thailand.
-The island has an international airport and in the high season there are daily ferries to Koh Lipe of Thailand.
+The island has an international airport and in the high season there are daily ferries from there to Koh Lipe of Thailand.

 The main transport hubs in the region are Phuket, Krabi and Trang.
 Phuket Airport welcomes a large number of international flights from many countries in Asia and Europe.
 Domestic low-cost airlines also connect the region with Bangkok, Chiang Mai and other major cities in Thailand.
 Most of airlines offer combined tickets for the flight, bus and boat / ferry trip to different islands and beaches.

 Most of tickets can be conveniently bought online.
 You can use this form to search for transportation on the Andaman Coast.